mizuno-group/AE_prediction/README.md

 # AE_prediction
-a package for adverse event prediction.
+a repository for adverse event prediction.

 # Dependency
 * python 3.9.6